Cozy Peach Kitchen

 Have you ever noticed that slightly tangy flavor in tempeh?
 Steaming in a steamer basket removes that astringent flavor that some may not enjoy.

-Steaming tempeh before cooking also softens it so that it more easily soak up seasonings.
+Steaming tempeh before cooking also softens it so that it more easily soaks up seasonings.

-This is a key step in my other tempeh recipes like tempeh bacon and tempeh taco meat.
+This is a key step in my other tempeh recipes like smoked tempeh and tempeh taco meat.

 Close up view of gray plate filled with potato and tempeh has and buttered toast.